Skip to content

 Transport Protocol Use Case

-stdio Standard input/output Local servers, same machine
+stdio Standard input/output Local servers, same machine, personal tooling

 MCP Server Example